cms-opendata-workshop/workshop2023-lesson-ttbarljetsanalysis/_episodes/02-coffea-analysis.md

 ~~~
 {: .language-python}

+Note that the `+` between the two masks acts as an *or*!
+So we are requiring at exactly 1 electron *or* 1 muon.

 In order to keep the analyisis regions (we will see this later) from the original AGC demo, let's require at least four jets in our event filter:

 ~~~
 event_filters = event_filters & (ak.count(selected_jets.corrpt, axis=1) >= 4)
 ~~~
 {: .language-python}

+We are adding to our `event_filters` requirements.
+The ampersand `&` means that we want both the previous definition of
+`event_filters` *and* the requirement of at least 4 jets.

 > ## **Challenge**: Require at least one b-tagged jet